 This is perhaps the easiest method.
 It is simple and to the point.
 Regardless of the quantity or size of the prints being ordered a customer pays one single rate for shipping.
 Initially you will want to get an idea of how much it costs to ship your prints whether it is drop shipped or are shipping the order yourself.
 Allow yourself some flexibility in modifying this rate.
 If shipping it yourself you might discover when shipping to the neighboring state the prices averages one amount and shipping the same order contents to another state costs you a differing amount.
-Keep an overall average and try to adjust your rated sccordingly.
+Keep an overall average and try to adjust your rated accordingly.
 Over time you will not need to tweak your shipping prices as often.
 The point is to keep what you receive for shipping at that average so it does not hurt your bottom line in the long run.

 It may sound enticing to the buyer but you still have the expense to contend with.
 Choose if you want to eat the cost or increase the price of your prints to adjust for shipping expenses.
 For the latter you will probably want that adjustment to be based on how you determine the flat rate option above.
 You might want to make an exception for International orders but everyone likes free shipping even if its really just built into the cost of the price they pay for your print.

 My last bit of advice is be careful and not look at shipping as a profit maker unless you are in the business of shipping.
-Remember you are in the business of selling your work.
+Remember you are in the business of selling your art.
 It might be tempting to try to skim a little off the top but in general you should keep it such that it does not have a negative impact on the buying experience or your customer’s perception of how you do business.
 If you find you need to because of unexpected costs from other factors, consider first raising your prices for your work a little instead to help offset your shipping costs.
 In the end the idea behind shipping charges has always been to cover what it costs you to have a product shipped to your customer.